tulasidamarla/tdd/README.md

 2)Benefits of automation missed --> With automation developers are able to add and revise the code with certainity that they do not unintentionally break functionality or change assumptions previously held when creating the code.
 The further you defer automation, the more likely that changes made in future development unintentionally break something.

 3)Time crunch encountered in projects --> The more an application is tested upfront the greate gauge a developer have on how much effort is remaining to complete the project.
-Thus, when you save the tests until the end developers encounter few scenarios like this.
+Thus, when you save the tests until the end developers encounter few scenarios like this.<br>
 	a) Developer may run out of time to automate any tests.
-The code is functional, the dead line has approached and it becomes difficult to justify additional time as the stakeholders view everything as functional within the system. b)Developer may have underestimate the true effort of testing and it has become more complicated because developer did not design the system with this in mind.
+The code is functional, the dead line has approached and it becomes difficult to justify additional time as the stakeholders view everything as functional within the system.<br>
+	b)Developer may have underestimate the true effort of testing and it has become more complicated because developer did not design the system with this in mind.

 4)Mountain of work to implement the automated unit test --> Saving all the testing to the end leads to the feeling of a daunting effort once developer starts testing.
 Developer typically tries to figure out how to work around more complexity and become frustrated with the lack of structure he encounters because of the thinking how the test can be broken down and work in conjunction with the design of the code.

 Benefits of TDD
 ---------------
-1)TDD brings in more balance because developers don't do too much of coding or testing in disproportionate manner.
+1)TDD brings in more balance because developers don't do too much of coding or testing in disproportionate manner.<br>
 2)Consistent repeatability of test execution.
-Once test is written it can be repeatedly executed without any effort.
+Once test is written it can be repeatedly executed without any effort.<br>
 3)Upfront design with testing in mind.
 It makes developer identify the code smell(something in the code which indicates a potential issue) early.

 Red/Green/Refactor
 ------------------
 A command pattern used in TDD is called Red/Green/Refactor.
-Here are the steps 1)Write a statement(or statements) resulting in a failing test.
+Here are the steps<br>
+1)Write a statement(or statements) resulting in a failing test. <br>
-2)Implement the functionality, this should result in a success test, fixing all the issues found in step 1.
+2)Implement the functionality, this should result in a success test, fixing all the issues found in step 1.<br>
 3)Refactor the code as needed to simplify the design.

 Note: If developer refactors the code, the test should still pass.
 Depending on the complexity of the code, developer may need to refactor the test as well.
 If no refactor remains, continue on with the test method repeating this pattern until all aspects of the method functionality are complete.

 Terminology
 -----------
-Here are some of the general terms used in TDD.
+Here are some of the general terms used in TDD.<br>
 1)xUnit Testing --> This is a generic reference to automated unit testing using a unit test framework.
-JUnit is an implementation of a xUnit Testing framework being adapted from earlier versions of small talk unit testing framework.
+JUnit is an implementation of a xUnit Testing framework being adapted from earlier versions of small talk unit testing framework.<br>
 2)Class-Under-Test --> An automated unit test should focus on testing functionality of the methods in a single class.
 It is advisable to have one or more test classes for a single functional class.
-The class being tested in this case, is referred to as Class-Under-Test.
+The class being tested in this case, is referred to as Class-Under-Test.<br>
 3)Method-Under-Test --> This is the target method that a single JUnit test method will be executing to verify the functionality and validate assumptions made during development of the functional code.
-Developer should strive to test no more than one Method-Under-Test with in a single JUnit test method.
+Developer should strive to test no more than one Method-Under-Test with in a single JUnit test method.<br>
 4)Test Fixture --> This term encompasses the setup of data for use in a test.
 This may be setup of an object in a certain state or it may encompass the setup of database to support the test execution.
 The best practice is to setup the fixture at the beginning of each test and tear at the end.

 Common myths about TDD